Language selection

 Support for Canadian businesses in the ASEAN region

-The Canadian Trade Commissioner Service has offices in Canadian missions in each of the 10 ASEAN member states.
+The Canadian Trade Commissioner Service has offices in Canadian missions in 10 ASEAN Member States.
 This network of trade experts works in direct support of Canadian companies active in the region, providing advice and recommendations.

-The Canada-ASEAN Business Council (CABC) is an industry association focused on increasing private sector links between Canadian and ASEAN businesses.
-It is based in Singapore.
+The Canada-ASEAN Business Council (CABC), based in Singapore, is an industry association focused on increasing private sector links between Canadian and ASEAN businesses.

-On January 15, 2024, the CABC received official accreditation with ASEAN.
+On January 15, 2024, the CABC was officially accredited by ASEAN.
 As an ASEAN-accredited entity, the CABC has increased access to ASEAN’s regional networks, resources, and opportunities.
 This will further strengthen its role of a key agency supporting business ties between Canada and the region.

-To further support Canadian businesses in the region, the Government of Canada has a number of initiatives including:
+To further support Canadian businesses in the region, the Government of Canada has several initiatives including:

 Quick facts